Meta-Pool/meta-vote-contracts/README.md

 ## Deposit & Locking

-* Use ft_transfer_call on mpDAO token NEP-141 contract, in the `msg` field set the number of days for the unbound period
+* Use ft_transfer_call on mpDAO token NEP-141 contract, in the `msg` field set the number of days for the unbonding period

 * to see how this contract process deposits check `fn ft_on_transfer()`